 An exciting development for 2016 is the addition of a group of highly successful national and international entrepreneurs, who are committed to supporting our students.
 They will provide guest lectures, mentor students, host student projects and provide connections to influential people.
 We are constantly seeking to expand our network and to think of new ways of engaging the students with this network.

-We have a part-time MSc Enterprise too, so our full time students have opportunities to work with and learn from the local entrepreneurs who are studying the part time programme alongside running their business.
+We have a part-time programme too, so our full time students have opportunities to work with and learn from the local entrepreneurs who are studying the part time programme alongside running their business.